 4 Tips for Increasing Your Chances of Acquiring the Singapore PR Under the PTS Scheme

-You can apply for a Permanent Resident status under the PTS scheme if you hold any of the following work passes:
+You can apply for Singapore PR status under the PTS scheme if you hold any of the following work passes:

 - Employment Pass in Singapore